-- Guide the teacher candidate in designing clear and focused directions and procedures. - 2.
-Demonstrate a variety of effective teaching techniques. - Explain the reasons behind decisions and suggestions given to the teacher candidate. - Assess the teacher candidate frequently as to his/her performance on an informal and formal basis, sharing these assessments openly with the teacher candidate. - 5.
+- 1. Guide the teacher candidate in designing clear and focused directions and procedures. - 2.
+Demonstrate a variety of effective teaching techniques. - 3.
+Explain the reasons behind decisions and suggestions given to the student teacher. - 4.
+Assess the teacher candidate frequently as to his/her performance on an informal and formal basis, sharing these assessments openly with the teacher candidate. - 5.
 Guide the teacher candidate in preparing daily lesson plans, unit plans and tests and approve and critique all plans before they are taught. - 6.
 Arrange for visits to other classrooms from time to time.